 Associate's Degree in Robotics Engineering Technology

-Associate's degree programs in robotics engineering technology teach students about operating and repairing robotic devices.
-Some programs focus on the robotics used in particular industries, such as shipping or manufacturing.
-Classes emphasize the technology use in several disciplines such as mechanical engineering, electrical engineering and computer engineering.
-People who hold associate's degrees in robotics engineering technology often find entry-level careers in robotics repair, equipment operation or product manufacturing.
+Some associate's degree programs in robotics focus on the robotics used in particular industries, such as shipping or manufacturing.
+Classes emphasize the technology used in several engineering disciplines, such as mechanical engineering, electrical engineering and computer engineering.

 The coursework focuses more on the operational and technical aspects of robotics engineering than on theoretical concepts.
 The topics mentioned below are typically covered in robotics engineering technology associate's degree programs: